Meet the SOHP

 David Dry is a second-year PhD student in the department of history and an enrolled member of the Ottawa Tribe of Oklahoma.
 His research examines the 20th century history of the Ottawa Tribe and the impact of the termination and restoration of federal recognition on Ottawa identity and tribal sovereignty.
 He previously worked as a history instructor at Asheville-Buncombe Technical Community College, and for the 2016-17 academic year, he taught at the International University of Kyrgyzstan as a Fulbright U.S. Scholar.
 David’s oral history fieldwork has been supported by the Jacquelyn Dowd Hall Summer Research Fellowship from the SOHP.

-Caroline Efird is a PhD student in the department of health behavior at Gillings School of Global Public Health.
+Caroline Efird is a PhD student in the department of health behavior in the Gillings School of Global Public Health.
 Her research centers on health equity, social determinants of health, and anti-racism praxis.
-She works on Stories to Save Lives: Health, Illness and Medical Care in the South, and has a special interest in exploring the social and structural factors that influence health for North Carolinians in rural communities.
-Prior to her graduate studies, Caroline was an elementary school teacher in North Carolina and southern California.
+She has collected oral histories for the SOHP’s Stories to Save Lives project, and has a special interest in exploring the social, historical, and structural factors that influence health for North Carolinians in rural communities.
+Prior to her graduate studies, Caroline was a teacher in North Carolina and Southern California.

 Lauren Frey is pursuing her master of public health degree in health behavior at Gillings School of Global Public Health.
 She partnered with Naeema Muhammad, the co-director of the North Carolina Environmental Justice Network and long-time resident of Rocky Mount, to collect oral histories for Stories to Save Lives in southeast Rocky Mount during the summer of 2019.
 Prior to graduate school, she worked at the Mississippi State Department of Health as a Public Health Associate with the Centers for Disease Control and Prevention.